Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 # Introduction

-Pagination allows users to navigate through a large list of items by dividing it into smaller number of items per page.
-In this micro byte we will learn how to implement pagination in React application using Material-UI.
+Pagination allows users to navigate through a large list of items by dividing them into smaller numbers of items per page.
+In this micro byte, we will learn how to implement pagination in React application using Material-UI.

 ## Prerequisite:

-If you have basic understanding on how to create web application using ReactJS.
+If you have a basic understanding of how to create a web application using ReactJS.

 ## Understanding the task

-We have get the posts data from `https://jsonplaceholder.typicode.com/posts` API and display the title as a list.
-We will also add pagination so that user will be able to see only 10 posts per page.
+We have to fetch the posts data from `https://jsonplaceholder.typicode.com/posts` API and display the title as a list.
+We will also add pagination so that users will be able to see only 10 posts per page.

-## Intoduction to Material-UI Pagination component
+## Introduction to Material-UI Pagination component

 Pagination is a common feature that helps to improve the user experience by making it easier to find and view specific items.
-It can also help us to imrpove performance by loading items only when required, but in this micro byte we are going to focus on implementing pagination on frontend side and load all the data at once.
+It can also help us to improve performance by loading items only when required, but in this micro byte, we are going to focus on implementing pagination on the frontend side and load all the data at once.

-To implement pagination in a React application, we can use Pagination component provided by Material-UI.
+To implement pagination in a React application, we can use the Pagination component provided by Material-UI.
-We can use Pagination component by importing it in our JSX component and call it like:
+To use it we need to import it in our JSX component and call it like:

         <Pagination count={10} page={1} onChange={handleChange}/>